-Diamond dynasty DeBeers stoops to conquer with new line of man-made diamond jewelry
+Diamond dynasty De Beers stoops to conquer with new line of man-made diamond jewelry

 “We’ve learned from our research that there is a lot of confusion about lab-grown diamonds – what they are, how they differ from diamonds, and how they are valued.
 Lightbox will be clear with consumers about what lab-grown diamonds are and will offer straightforward pricing that is consistent with the true cost of production,” said Steve Coe, Lightbox Jewelry’s general manager, in a statement.

-As Ariel Baruch, a jeweler at a company that sells lab-grown diamonds told Popular Science, “If anyone tells you they can tell the difference without the machine, they’re lying.”
+As Ariel Baruch, a jeweler at a company that sells lab-grown diamonds, told Popular Science, “If anyone tells you they can tell the difference without the machine, they’re lying.”